apache/yunikorn-site/docs/design/user_group_manager.md

 The queueTracker acts as a base for both user and group tracking.
 It provides the actual location for the tracked usage.The top of the structure, which is referenced from the userTracker or groupTracker objects, contains the root queue usage.
 The queueTracker is only referenced by one userTracker or one groupTracker object and must not be shared.
 This means that we should not require any locking within the queueTracker object.

-The queue hierarchy below the root, for which a usage is registered, is part of the chidQueues.
+The queue hierarchy below the root, for which a usage is registered, is part of the childQueues.
 Each part of the full queue path creates a new level of objects.
 This structure shows a sparse hierarchical queue structure.
 It may not represent the full queue structure as known in the scheduler.

 The creation of the root queueTracker returns a plain object without usage set and a fixed queueName of "root".
 The usage should then be updated by a call to _increaseResource_.
 The call must handle the recursive creation of the queue path as given.
 It expects an applicationID to be set to a non-empty value for each call.